Setting Up Postal as an SMTP Server

 Set up a secure and efficient SMTP server with Postal, from installation to advanced configuration.

-For the past couple of weeks, I’ve been thinking about building my own mail server.
-While I have some knowledge of email servers, I had never set one up before.
+Over the past few weeks, I’ve been exploring the idea of running my own mail server.
+While I had a basic understanding of how email servers work, I’d never actually set one up from scratch.

 Get updates from my mail server journey – tips, lessons, and discoveries along the way.